Freelancing is on the rise

 2. Freelance in your own time

-No matter how busy you get, always freelance in your own time.
-Your primary employer – and your colleagues – should get the same professionalism from you as always.
+No matter how busy you get, only ever freelance in your own time.
+Your primary employer – and your colleagues – should get the same professionalism from you as they always have.
 You’ll have to work out how to effectively manage your time outside of your primary work hours.

-And remember that perceptions are important so try to avoid taking freelance-related calls at your day job.
-Make it clear to your clients that they’ll have limited access to you during office hours.
-They should understand that – it’s part of working with a freelancer.
+Perceptions are important, so avoid taking freelance-related calls at your main job.
+Make it clear to your clients that they’ll have limited access to you during regular office hours.
+If they’re used to hiring freelancers, they should understand this.

 3. Find low-budget ways to attract business

 If you want a steady stream of freelance income, you’ll need to market yourself.
 There are plenty of low-budget ways to promote your services that won’t put too much of a dent in your hourly rate.

 Maintain an online portfolio to showcase your work (you can use a free platform like Weebly).
 Establish a social media presence, particularly on LinkedIn.
 Gather testimonials from clients and ask for referrals.
 Write a regular blog to demonstrate your knowledge.
 You can also consider offering free training or seminars in your field.
 Volunteer on interesting projects to build up contacts, skills and portfolio pieces.
 Network with other professionals.